dwyl/apprenticeship/README.md

-***ACT*** is an ***intensive learning*** program covering several areas that are relevant to working the creative industries.
+***ACT*** is an ***intensive learning*** program covering several areas that are relevant to working in the creative industries.
 Some of the skills are "life skills" that are _essential_ for operating effectively both as an individual and as a member of a team in any organisation.